piraeusdatastore/piraeus-operator/UPGRADE.md

 kubectl cp piraeus-op-etcd-0:/tmp/save.db save.db
 ```

-IMPORTANT: Upgrade using the Piraeus etcd deployment require etcd to use persistent storage.
-Only follow these steps if
-etcd was deployed using `etcd.persistentVolume.enabled=true`

 Now you can start the upgrade process.
 Simply run `helm upgrade piraeus-op ./charts/piraeus`.
 If you installed Piraeus
 with customization, pass the same options you used for `helm install` to `helm upgrade`.
 This will cause the operator
 pod to be re-created and shortly after all other Piraeus pods.

-IMPORTANT: During the upgrade process, provisioning of volumes and attach/detach operations might not work.
-Existing
-volumes and volumes already in use by a pod will continue to work without interruption.

 There is a known issue when updating the CSI components: the pods will not be updated to the newest image and the
 `errors` section of the LinstorCSIDrivers resource shows an error updating the DaemonSet.
 In this case, manually